We are

 Attended training/workshops on dying, death & bereavement

-Families directly supported through Rosabel's Rooms following the loss of a child
+Families supported through Rosabel's Rooms following the loss of a child

 Make a Donation